How GleanMark Auto-Builds Your Firm Workspace

 How the Match Works

-When you complete signup, GleanMark looks up your exact email address in the USPTO correspondent table — every mark you've ever filed for as the listed correspondent.
-Auto-populate imports require an exact email match; firm-domain context only changes how the confirmation step is framed.
+When you complete signup, GleanMark looks up your exact email address in the USPTO correspondent table — every mark where that email appears as the listed correspondent.
+Auto-populate imports require an exact email match.
+A firm domain by itself is not enough to import marks.

 There are four possible match outcomes: